nodejs/build/doc/process/jenkins_job_configuation_access.md

 should be considered:

 * Does the scope and size of the need justify providing access.
-* Is the invidual a Node.js collaborator?
+* Is the individual a Node.js collaborator?
 If so then access should be allowed provided the first point is satisfied.
 * Length and consistency of involvement with Node.js working groups and/or community.
-* Consequences to the invidudal in case of mis-behaviour.
+* Consequences to the individual in case of mis-behaviour.
 For example, would they potentially lose their job if they were reported as mis-behaving to their employer?
 Would being banned from involvement in the Node.js community negatively affect them personally